arctic elegy

 Hybrid photography, archival pigment print, aludibond, diasec, custom-made wood / aluminium frame

-Despite its aesthetic beauty, the artwork “artic elegy” paints a rather threatening picture with regard to the future changes in the world caused by the consequences of climate change.
+Despite its aesthetic beauty, the artwork “artic elegy” paints a rather threatening picture with regard to future global changes caused by the consequences of climate change.
 We are in transit between ecotopia and dystopia.
-In May 2022 Michael Najjar went on an Arctic expedition to the polar pack ice and glaciers of Spitzbergen.
-From a dinghy he took photos of the colossal Lilliehöökbreen glacier during an Arctic snowstorm.
+In May 2022, Michael Najjar went on an Arctic expedition to the polar pack ice and glaciers of Spitzbergen.
+From a dinghy, he took photos of the colossal Lilliehöökbreen glacier during an Arctic snowstorm.
 The picture shows a state of serious instability.
 The huge glacier wall is in the process of collapsing, a lone small rubber dinghy with one person standing in it is in danger of being swallowed up by the falling masses and floating blocks of ice.
 The midnight sun bathes the scene in an unreal light.
 Humans seem helpless in the face of the forces they have set in motion.
 We know that the preservation of our planet in its present state of equilibrium depends on the ice sheets in the polar regions.
 Once a tipping point is passed, it is too late.
 To avoid triggering dangerous tipping points as the Earth’s response to the tremendous impact of humankind, we need to combine our scientific understanding of the biophysical limits of the Earth with transformative and sustainable technologies.
 Otherwise, we shall never reach the saving shore.